georgepaul171/Research-Project/bpd/V3_clean/README.md

 - All dependencies are listed in `requirements.txt`
 - Scripts are self-contained and save outputs to the appropriate results folders
 - Complete research analysis generates all necessary files for publication

-## Contact
-For questions or further information, contact the project maintainer or refer to the main project README.